 - In 1898, Loos opened his own practice in Vienna and became friends with philosopher Ludwig Wittgenstein, expressionist composer Arnold Schönberg, satirist Karl Kraus, and other free-thinkers.

-Adolf Loos believed that reason should determine the way we build, and he opposed the decorative Art Nouveau movement.
-In Ornament & Crime (compare prices) and other essays, Loos described the suppression of decoration as necessary for regulating passion.
+Adolf Loos argued that the buildings we design reflect our morality as a society.
+In Ornament & Crime () and other essays, Loos described the suppression of decoration as necessary for regulating passion.

 Homes designed by Adolf Loos featured: